-- Vitamin B6 – This vitamin reduces stress and anxiety, boosts the happiness hormone ‘serotonin’, and helps with better sleep.
+- Vitamin B6 – This vitamin reduces stress and anxiety.
+It can also boosts the happiness hormone ‘serotonin,’ and helps with better sleep.

-- Calcium – the whole peel of one orange has 10 mg of calcium.
+- Calcium – The whole peel of one orange has 10 mg of calcium.
 This mineral is vital for strong bones, but it harms the guinea pigs when they are fully grown.
-Of course, even just a bit of the orange peel would still contain calcium, so this is another reason to serve it in moderation to avoid urinary complications for the guinea pig.
+Even just a bit of the orange peel would still contain calcium.
+So, this is another reason to serve it in moderation to avoid urinary complications for the guinea pig.

 - Urinary system complications – The orange peel contains calcium.
-Even in a small amount.
-Calcium creates urinary stones in the guinea pig’s bladder and kidneys and if not treated right away, it can be fatal!
+Even in a small amount, calcium creates urinary stones in the guinea pig’s bladder and kidneys.
+If not treated right away, it can be fatal!

-- Problems with digestion – Because the peel has fibers too, limit it to a moderate amount to avoid diarrhea and indigestion.
+- Problems with digestion – Because the peel has fibers, limit it to a moderate amount to avoid diarrhea and indigestion.

 - Toxicity from chemicals or pesticides/herbicides – Another risk is that the peel might contain some remains of pesticides and chemicals.
 This can cause respiratory problems in guinea pigs, nausea, and stomach aches that will cause an urgent visit to the vet!
 Make sure that you buy oranges that are organic if you can.

-- The fruit was named ‘orange’ many centuries before this became the word for the color itself.
-The original name of the orange color was ‘geoluhread’ or ‘yellow-red’.
+- The original name of the orange color was ‘geoluhread’ or ‘yellow-red.’

-- If the navel spot on the orange is big, the orange tastes sweeter (a helpful tip!)
+- If the navel spot on the orange is big, the orange tastes sweeter.